 Comfort can be somewhat subjective, but a few features help certain travel packs stand out from the rest of the market.
 Typically, the most comfortable designs boast shoulder straps and hipbelts with thick padding and good adjustability for dialing in fit.
 Sternum and load-lifter straps can also be very helpful in effectively distributing a heavy load.
 One brand that stands out in this area is Osprey, which makes sense given their expertise in the backpacking pack market.
 One of our favorite options for shuttling heavy loads over long distances is Osprey Sojourn Porter 46, which features thick cushioning and good adjustability at the shoulders and waist belt and comes with load lifters for bringing the weight closer to your back.

 In addition to pockets and electronics sleeves, there are a few other features specific to travel packs that are worth having on your radar.
 Lockable zippers are fairly standard at the mid to upper end of the market (budget designs like the Amazon Basics Carry-On Travel Backpack forgo them), as are removable and/or stowable straps and compression straps or dividers to keep things tidy in the main compartment.
-As is common with backpacking models, some travel packs also come with built-in rain covers that stow away when not in use, including Cotopaxi’s Allpa 35L and Eagle Creek’s Tour 40L.
+As is common with backpacking models, some travel packs also come with built-in rain covers that stow away when not in use, including the REI Co-op Ruckpack 40.
 Finally, many will appreciate the ability to attach their travel pack directly to a rolling suitcase via a pass-through handle or sleeve (like what you get with Yeti Crossroads 35L and many others above).

 Other durability-related additions to keep an eye out for are thick padding along the interior to promote structure and protect your belongings, weather-resistant details like YKK zippers and DWR coatings on the outside to fend off precipitation, and thicker materials at the base to help protect the pack when you set it down.
 And we should note here that cost often correlates pretty closely with overall quality.
 In other words, a budget pack like the Amazon Basics Carry-On Travel Backpack feels noticeably cheaper than most other options above and will likely wear down far more quickly.
 If you’re a frequent traveler, it’s almost certainly worth investing in a pricier and more premium option that will last.

 The weight spread isn’t huge among travel pack designs, but even a 1-pound difference may still be noticeable during long treks across town or the airport.
-For reference, the lightest options on our list are Eagle Creek’s Tour 40L and Topo Designs’ Global Travel Bag 30L (both 2 lb.
+For reference, the lightest option on our list is Topo Designs’ Global Travel Bag 30L (2 lb.
 10 oz.), while the Osprey Farpoint 70 is the heaviest at 5 pounds 6.6 ounces.
 Most models fall somewhere in the middle, with the majority of 40- to 45-liter designs hovering somewhere between 3 and 4.5 pounds.
 In the end, weight won’t be a primary consideration for many travelers, but those backpacking through Europe or expecting to cover serious ground will probably want to shop toward the lighter end.

 Unlike their backpacking pack counterparts, travel packs are most often only offered in a single unisex option.
 This can make it difficult to dial in fit, especially for those with particularly narrow or broad builds.
-One exception above is the Eagle Creek Tour 40L, which is offered in both S/M and M/L torso sizes, while a couple others (which we cover below) are sold in dedicated women’s models for better customizing fit.
+One exception above is the REI Co-op Ruckpack 40, which is offered in both men’s and women’s versions, each of which come in two sizes.
 Regardless of which option you choose, we always recommend trying on multiple packs before buying to see which fits you best (or at least purchasing from a reputable manufacturer with a generous return policy).
 You’ll want to be sure that you can adjust the shoulder straps and waist belt to be snug around your torso and waist.
 Sternum straps and load lifters can also be helpful for bringing the load closer to your back to maximize comfort and weight distribution.

 As we mentioned above, most travel packs are unisex by design.
-In fact, only one model on our list is offered in a dedicated women’s-specific version: the Osprey Fairview (the Farpoint’s counterpart).
+In fact, only two models on our list are offered in women’s-specific versions: the Osprey Fairview (the Farpoint’s counterpart) and REI Ruckpack 40.
 Key differences include varying colorways, minor weight variations, and slightly smaller torso and waist measurements.
 The Fairview also has more contoured shoulder straps and a curved hipbelt to better conform to narrower torsos/shoulders and larger hips, although the packs share an otherwise identical overall construction and feature set.
 Regardless of designation, we always recommend choosing the pack that fits you best.

 Packing your travel pack can often feel like playing a hard game of Tetris, especially for those of us who aren’t great at traveling light (this author included).
 To help, many of the brands above offer compatible accessories for their packs, from packing cubes to protective hard cases for electronics and more.
 Importantly, these add-ons are often modular and fit neatly into the main compartment of a compatible backpack.
 Some of our favorites include Topo Designs’ Pack Bags, Peak Design’s Packing Cubes and Tech Pouches, and Eagle Creek’s Pack-It compression cubes.
 In the end, these accessories aren't a necessary purchase for many travelers (and you certainly don't need to buy them from the same manufacturer as your pack), but they can go a long way toward maximizing organization and space and streamlining your load.